lucasmreis/blogSource/src/posts/learning-elm-part-1.md

     'H' -> Heart
 ```

-When I compile it - even before calling this function anywhere - the compiler shouted an error.
-This is the message I got:
+When I compile it - even before calling this function anywhere - the compiler screams an error.
+This is the message I get:

 ```
 MISSING PATTERNS